worldbank/counting-people-climate-risk/README.md

 The [methodology](docs/01method_intro.md) begins with a non-technical summary.
 Four chapters dig into the data and analysis in detail.
 The final chapter discusses important [limitations](docs/limitations.md).

-[Details to reproduce estimates](docs/reproducibility.md) are provided.
-All code is available on the [Github repository](https://github.com/worldbank/counting-people-climate-risk), however access to some input datasets is restricted.
-The replication package has been verified: [Reproducibility Certificate and package](https://reproducibility.worldbank.org/index.php/home)
+[Replication code](https://github.com/worldbank/counting-people-climate-risk) and [documentation to reproduce estimates](docs/reproducibility.md) have also been published.
+The replication package has been verified: [Reproducibility Certificate and package](https://reproducibility.worldbank.org/index.php/home).
+Access to some input data is restricted due to licensing.